User safety top priority for Tainui Reserve

 These include considering preparing a new Reserve Management Plan for Tainui Reserve to enable the views of all user groups to be heard before any further work is undertaken.

-There would be no new mountain bike tracks built in Tainui Reserve until a new Reserve Management Plan is prepared, and any possible new tracks would be dependent on the outcome of this process.
+There will be no new mountain bike tracks built in Tainui Reserve until a new Reserve Management Plan is prepared, and any possible new tracks will be dependent on the outcome of this process.

 Council will continue to work on the upgrade of the existing pathways, as budget allows, with the timing of this work dependent on weather.